RhythmLunatic/stepmania/README.md

 * Bonus note for modcharts/missions that does not affect life (Check the wiki)
 * All level, all difficulty sort
 * Ability to show SortOrders next to folders if you are using the built in group select.
 Check MusicWheel metrics for more information.
+* Hide charts with #SELECTABLE:EASY when not in Easy Mode.
 * ~~Card Reader support~~ Need to redo, doesn't flush the buffer correctly right now and only works on Linux
+* Windows XP support, since this is based on chrispable's "starworlds" StepMania fork.

 ## Compiling

-Do this because it has libUSB: `apt-get install libusb-dev libusb-1.0.0 libusb-0.1-4`
+Linux users, do this because it has libUSB: `apt-get install libusb-dev libusb-1.0.0 libusb-0.1-4`

+Windows users, you need to use Visual Studio 2013 build tools if you want Windows XP support.

 Then follow the rest like normal: https://github.com/stepmania/stepmania/wiki/Compiling-StepMania